andreasofthings/irsc/README.rst

 About IEEE and R8
 -----------------

-IEEE is the worlds largest organization of engineers.
+IEEE is the world's largest professional association dedicated to advancing technological innovation and excellence for the benefit of humanity.
+IEEE and its members inspire a global community through IEEE's highly cited publications, conferences, technology standards, and professional and educational activities.

+IEEE, pronounced "Eye-triple-E," stands for the Institute of Electrical and Electronics Engineers.
+The association is chartered under this name and it is the full legal name.
+To learn more about the association's name, please read the [History of IEEE|http://www.ieee.org/about/ieee_history.html].

+See also: [About IEEE|http://www.ieee.org/about/index.html]

 R8 is the organizational unit within IEEE covering Europe, Middle East, Africa and all of Russia.

 About the IEEE R8 Industry Relations Subcommittee
 -------------------------------------------------